catherinesyeh/cs262-chat-replication/README.md

 ## Documentation

-More comprehensive internal documentation (including engineering notebooks with our efficiency analysis) is in the [docs/](docs/) folder.
+More comprehensive internal documentation (including engineering notebooks) is in the [docs/](docs/) folder.